Who we are

 Member of the Executive Board, OeEB

-Sabine Gaber has been Member of the Executive Board of OeEB since January 2018.
+Ms. Gaber has been a Member of the Executive Board of OeEB since January 2018.
 She joined OeEB in 2009 and served as Managing Director of the Investment Finance department, which provides long-term loans and fund investments to private sector projects in developing countries and emerging markets worldwide.

 Nanno Kleiterp